-Even if your job is only one element, such as public path orders, you should still be aware of how anything you do or say may have an impact on the work of your colleagues such as agreeing a route that will be difficult to maintain or conditions that cannot be enforced.
+Even if your job is only one element, such as public path orders, you should still be aware of how anything you do or say may have an impact on the work of your colleagues such as agreeing a route that will be difficult to maintain or open to misuse.

 All the staff here who attended the recent Law & Practice course have come back with really positive feedback about it and things they learned are already proving useful to all of us in the team.
 Worcestershire County Council, 2017

 To book, please contact Geri Coop firstname.lastname@example.org for a bookng form.

 - Duties and responsibilities of the definitive map and statement

 - Doing the best job you can with no resources